Green-Software-Foundation/Workload-Dynamic-Power-and-Cooling/WDPC-Spec.md

 f) **security frameworks** for critical infrastructure data communications.

-This specification applies to data centers with power capacities from 1 MW to 1,000 MW requiring coordinated workload and infrastructure data management for:
+This specification is applicable to data centers with power capacities from 1 MW to 1,000 MW requiring coordinated workload and infrastructure data management for:

 — cloud computing workloads;
 — high-performance computing applications;